TheMarkitecht/dlr/README.md

 ## Features of This Version:

-* Supports calling only one direction: from script to native code.
+* Concise syntax for declaring native functions and structs.
 * Supports struct types.
 But not nested structs, yet.
+* Can automatically extract actual size and offset information for each struct member, as built by the current host's compiler.
+* Supports calling only one direction: from script to native code.
 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
-The surrounding features are implemented in a script library.
+The surrounding features are implemented in a script package.
-* Modular packing/unpacking framework in the script library.
+* Modular packing/unpacking framework in the script package.
 That supports fast dispatch, and selective implementation of certain type conversions entirely in C, if needed for your app.
 * Automatically generated code is kept separate, in the `auto/` directory, while handwritten binding scripts are kept in the `script/` directory.
 * Ultra-simple build process.
 Native source for dlr is just one .c file.
 * Works with Jim's `package require` command.
+* Automatically adapts to various machine word sizes and endianness.
 * Designed for Jim 0.79 on GNU/Linux for amd64 architecture (includes Intel CPU's).
 * Tested on Debian 10.0 with libffi.so.6.0.4.
 * Might work well on ARM too.
 It has passed tests there before.
 Drop me a line if you've tried it!